pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--february-5-2021.md

 ### The photographer

 Pie Aerts is a Dutch documentary photographer with a sincere interest in human/wildlife conflict stories.
 Through his lens, he examines the intricate relationship between animals, humans and nature.
 And, as we become increasingly distant from the natural world, each other and ourselves, he uses photography to search for the cause of this disconnect in an attempt to understand the mysterious and imperfect nature of being human.
-The photographs of Aerts unleash an engaging sense of connection and invite us to reflect on the essence of our existence.
-Pie is official Canon Europe Ambassador and founder of ‘Prints for Wildlife’, a month-long fundraiser that collected 660.000 dollars for conservation areas badly affected by COVID-19.
+His photography unleashes an engaging sense of connection and invite us to reflect on the essence of our existence.
+Pie is official Canon Europe Ambassador and founder of ‘Prints for Wildlife’, a month-long fundraiser that collected 1.75mio dollars for conservation areas badly affected by COVID-19.
 He is a firm believer that art can be an incredibly powerful tool in restoring that lost and damaged connection he investigates.

 ### Testimonials